-Summer, fall and winter jobs in Sequoia and Kings Canyon National Parks.
+Formed when pressure within the earth's crust fractured the eastern granite block of California and tilted westward in a series of uplifts to create the Sierra Nevada, California's "backbone", is today one of the world's longest continuous mountain ranges.
+Find summer, fall or winter jobs in Sequoia and Kings Canyon National Parks.
 Work in the lodges summer and winter.
 Also jobs in the grocery stores, gift shops, and restaurants.
 Volunteer Ministry positions as well.

 Shenandoah National Park saddles a section of the Blue Ridge Mountains.
 The Shenandoah River flows through the valley to the west.
 There are more than 500 miles of trails in the park, including 101 miles of the Appalachian Trail.
 Scenery, wildlife, history and recreation.
 A great place to live and work!

 Experience summer in in the Great Plains of North Dakota.